dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 A query is a function on the data performed on the server side, yielding a derived table.
 The results are transferred to the client through fetch operations.

+## Query Expressions

+A query expression is a formal definition of a query expressed with [query operators](#query-operators) acting on input tables to define a new output table.
+Query expressions are:

+1. **Composable**: Can be combined to form more complex queries
+2. **Declarative**: Describe what data to retrieve rather than how to retrieve it
+3. **Relational**: Maintain relational integrity in the results

 ## Fetch

 Fetching is the process of executing the query and transferring query results from the server to the client.
 The fetch operation retrieves query output in various formats, typically as dictionaries, lists, or NumPy arrays.